 That’s a great question.
 The MBA provides the students with a breadth of knowledge that covers various business functions, from marketing, to economics, to management, to operations.
 The MBA with a data analytics or business analytics concentration generally includes a few broad analytics courses that help the student specialize.
 For example, a data analytics concentration helps MBA students think about data as one of the resources that helps them to make business decisions.

 The students in these MBA programs with a concentration in data science or business analytics will most likely get a broad overview of the application of data analytics to improve business outcomes.
 On the other hand, the MSBA program is a specialized program fully dedicated to data and analytics for students who are looking to develop a data-first mindset, combined with rigorous analytic skills.
-Both are necessary to prepare them for a career where analytics is the key to making decisions.
+Both are necessary to prepare them for a career where analytics is the key to making better business decisions.
 The courses in the MSBA program are both theoretical and practical, offering hands-on experience using machine-learning and data.

 The MSBA program will appeal to individuals who are interested in developing mastery of data science techniques for practical applications.
 I would say that, depending on a students’ career ambitions, pursuing an MBA with an analytics concentration could be the right choice if students with business backgrounds want to gain familiarity with data analytics.
 Another difference would be that an MBA program generally takes two years, whereas the MSBA program is an average of 12 to 18 months.
 Our program at Georgetown is 16 months long.